Logo

 arrow

 Why We’re Applying to Solve: We seek funding to scale and access mentors experienced in emerging markets.
-Support from the Massachusetts Institute of Technology would strengthen our ability to deliver a world-class experience for users in Nigeria and beyond.
+Support from the Massachusetts Institute of Technology would strengthen the ability to deliver a strong user experience for people in Nigeria and beyond.

 • Financial expertise (accounting improvements, investor readiness).